-- Every second, 40 million beam-crossings are happening at the LHC, producing thousands of tracks from up to O(100) individual collisions.
-About 1 kHz of the crossings are to be selected for later processing. - To cope with the high density and high momentum of the tracks very many channels are needed, causing rather large amounts of material in the tracking detectors. - Thus, we need highly sophisticated and error-tolerant track-finders and -fitters, good calibration and alignment methods, robust vertexing and particle identification. - This lecture covers standard tracking methods.
+- Every second, 40 million beam-crossings are happening at the LHC, producing thousands of tracks from typically 60 individual collisions.
+About 1 kHz of the crossings are selected for later processing. - Because of the high track density and high momentum very many channels are needed, causing rather large amounts of material in the tracking detectors. - Thus, we need highly efficient and error-tolerant trackfinders and -fitters, good calibration and alignment methods, robust vertexing and particle identification. - In the future, the extrapolated computing technology cannot keep up with the flood of data using existing algorithms.
+New techniques will be necessary.